Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

-In Chennai, TMT steel bars cost between ₹58 and ₹75 per kg in 2026, with Fe 500D being the recommended grade for most residential RCC structures.
-A standard 1,000 sq ft house requires approximately 4,000–4,500 kg of steel, placing total steel costs between ₹2.3–₹3.4 lakhs depending on brand and grade.
-Coastal zones (OMR, ECR, Adyar) require corrosion-resistant CRS TMT bars that cost 8–12% more but are structurally essential.
+Steel price in Chennai today (April 2026) is ₹58–₹75 per kg for TMT bars, with Fe 500D being the recommended grade for residential RCC structures.
+A standard 1,000 sq ft house in Chennai requires 4,000–4,500 kg of steel, placing total steel costs at ₹2.7–₹3.7 lakhs (before GST) or ₹3.2–₹4.4 lakhs inclusive of 18% GST.
+Coastal zones — OMR, ECR, Adyar, Neelankarai — require corrosion-resistant CRS TMT bars at 8–12% premium.
+The lowest prices are available during October–December (Northeast Monsoon), when construction activity slows and dealer inventories peak.

 Curious about your total construction cost?

 The current steel price per kg in Chennai for TMT bars sits between ₹58 and ₹75.
 The range depends on grade, bar diameter, brand, and whether you are buying retail or in bulk.
-Here is the full breakdown of live rates for the most commonly used grades in residential construction.
+Here is the full breakdown of live rates across the most commonly used grades in residential construction.

 | Brand | Fe 500 (₹/kg) | Fe 500D (₹/kg) | Fe 550D (₹/kg) |